frodoking/GithubAndroidApp/README.md

-## GithubAndroidClient
+## GithubAndroidApp

-This project is a Github client on Android platform, This App drawing  is based on the design of Github Web page(H5).
+This project is a Github application on Android platform, This App drawing  is based on the design of Github Web page(H5).

 ## Feature
 1. account (Auth2.0/Sign in/Sign out)